MohamedSalman99/ISEA-BRIDGING-MODULE/README.md

 **What I learned:**
 I learned how Bash scripts can automate commands on a Linux server.
 I also practised using variables, conditional statements and loops, and learned how to make a script executable using Linux file permissions.

+## Session 3b – Server Automation

+### Automated Backup Script

+I created a Bash script called `backup.sh` to automate the backup of files on the Ubuntu EC2 server.
+The script creates a compressed `.tar.gz` backup file and includes the date and time in the backup filename.
+I then ran the script and verified that the backup file was created successfully.

+**What I learned:**
+I learned how Bash scripting can be used to automate routine server administration tasks such as backups.
+I also learned how compressed backup files can be created automatically and stored in a designated backup directory.